-What’s a better way to delve into DIYing vape juice than having a list of handpicked popular vape juice recipes to work with?
-The mixes included in this list are widely regarded as some of the best DIY recipes around without using exotic and hard-to-find flavorings.
-On top of that, they all come from experienced mixers who take the most out of each flavoring without overdoing it with the percentages, unless it is absolutely needed.
+What’s a better way to get into DIYing vape juice than a list of popular vape juice recipes to work with?
+These mixes are widely regarded as some of the best DIY recipes around without using exotic and hard-to-find flavorings.
+On top of that, they come from experienced mixers who know how to get the most out of each flavoring without overdoing it.

 The list comprises of six original e-liquid recipes and three clones of popular commercial ejuices – or as they are sometimes referred to, remixes.